Skip to Content

 To learn more about flags of convenience, including why only one cruise ship is flagged in the US, check out this post:

-The crew do get other unique benefits as per the conditions of their contracts, and health needs onboard the cruise ship, which are covered for staff.
+The crew do get other unique benefits as per the terms and conditions of their contracts, and health care onboard the cruise ship is covered for staff.

-Of course, many crew members do purchase additional food and snacks in port but this isn’t required.
+Of course, many crew members do purchase additional food and snacks in port, but they don’t need to if they would rather save the money.

-Working on a cruise ship requires more hours than a typical full-time job.
+Working on a cruise ship requires you to work more hours than in a typical full-time job.

 housekeeping cruise cleaning